 Because collaboration is a soft skill versus a hard skill, it’s essential to paint a picture of how you embody this skill at work.

 For example, don’t be afraid to get specific about the processes you used to implement and solicit feedback or describe how you built relationships with external clients.
 The more clearly you can explain your collaboration skills, the more the hiring manager can see how you’ll be a good culture add to their team.

 Learn how to ace an interview by answering five commonly asked interview questions.

 Skills you’ll build: Communication, presentation, public speaking, poise, attention to detail, analytical thinking, problem-solving

 Every job requires collaboration to understand the company’s goals and how each person contributes to achieving those goals.
 So whether you’re effective at giving succinct, clear updates to team members or facilitating inclusive, constructive feedback sessions, show off your collaboration skills by telling the story of how you work with others — because employers want to hear it.

-Looking to build more professional skills?
+Looking to build the skills you need to succeed in the workplace?
 Check out Two Sigma’s Professional Skills Development Virtual Experience Program.